msoucy/msoucy.me/content/seminars/terminal/_index.md

 outputs = ["Reveal"]
 +++

+# Intro to Bash and Vim

+by Matt Soucy, Claire Gonyeo

 ---

 # History of the Command Line

+---

 - Back in the good old days people used text interfaces to use computers
 - In the late 70s to the early 80s, people invented graphical user interfaces